akashggupta/Statistical-Inference/readme.md

 1.)In first project or report ,it is a kind of simulation exercise to investigate the exponential distribution in R and compare it with
    CLT(Central Limit Theorm).

-2.)In second project ,I tried to investigate ToothGrowth data
+2.)In second project ,I tried to investigate ToothGrowth data in which I tried to see the effect of different suppliment and their different dosages on growth of teeth length